-Some people will buy an old hull, perhaps for its traditional shape and history and refit it to their specification; others prefer to start from a new-build hull to their exact specifications.
+Some people will buy an old hull, for its traditional shape and history and refit it to their specification; some prefer have a new-build boat to their exact specifications.
 Others will be looking for a barge which can be used immediately - but it will almost certainly need alterations or improvements in the equipment or accommodation to suit your needs.

-The cost of a barge is as predictable as the length of a piece of string, depending so much on the size and condition.
-A browse through the Apollo Duck web site is the best way to gauge the sort of barges available and the range of prices and the areas where barges can be found.
+The cost of a barge is as predictable as the length of a piece of string.
+A browse through the Apollo Duck web site and the DBA Adverts is a good way to gauge the sort of barges available, the range of prices and the areas where barges can be found.

 The articles in this section of the DBA Knowledgebase are open to guests on the web site, to encourage you to join the 1500+ DBA members with over 800 barges, who enjoy life on the water in a barge.
 These articles are just an introduction.
 The DBA Barge Buyers Handbook has been written by DBA members to give more detailed advice.
 The DBA website, in particular the Knowledgebase and Forum give access to years of experience of current members, with a wide variety of different barges, uses and locations.